Newms34/mazeGame/README.md

  - **Mongoose** for saying "hi!" to mongodb
  - **ExpressJS** for servers
  - **NodeJS** for JavaScript on the back-end
  - **Socket.IO** for mobile integration (still in development!).
-This allows you to to use your phone as a contorller
+This allows you to to use your phone as a controller.
  - **CSS3** Because CSS can do 3D, and CSS really isn't that bad, so stop whining.
  - **A Heck of a Lot of NPM/Bower Modules** Because if someone else has already done it, why rewrite it?